peteksnr/Waste_Classification/README.md

 ## Model Information
 - ResNet50 A 50-layer residual network designed to avoid vanishing gradients.
 - DenseNet A densely connected network that reuses features across layers for efficiency.
+- Custom Model A user-defined architecture trained and evaluated with train.py and eval.py.
 ------------------------------------------------------------

 ## Acknowledgments